Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 Let's add a piece of middleware to the WSGI pipeline.
-We'll add ``egg:Paste#evalerror`` middleware which displays debuggable errors in the browser while you're developing (this is *not* recommeded for deployment as it is a security risk).
+We'll add ``egg:Paste#evalerror`` middleware which displays debuggable errors in the browser while you're developing (this is *not* recommended for deployment as it is a security risk).
 Let's insert evalerror into the pipeline right above "egg:repoze.tm2#tm", making our resulting ``tutorial.ini`` file look like so: